realpasro09/typescript-kata-starter/README.md

 - Red - Make a test fail
 - Green - Write JUST ENOUGH production code to make the test pass
-- Refactor - Can you improve the code? <terminator>Do it... do it now!</terminator>
+- Refactor - Can you improve the code?
+Now is the time!